 help you negotiate with your lender.

 If you're having difficulty paying your mortgage (or think that you will have, for example because you have lost your job) it's important that you talk to your lender as soon as possible.
 Don't be put off because you think your situation is hopeless.
 There is often a solution.
 If you haven't yet decided what to do about the problem, explain to your lender that you are going to get specialist advice about your options.

-If you don't want to phone your lender or can't get through to the right person, you can write to them using our sample letter to your lender or by creating your own letter to your lender with our online tool.
+If you don't want to phone your lender or can't get through to the right person, you can write to them using our sample letter to your lender.

 Assess your situation